fossix/fossix.github.io/content/posts/2010-06-29-searching-for-files.md

 ---
 layout: post
 title: Searching for files?
-excerpt: "Nobody is a exception for searching files unless you don’t have a computer."
+summary: "Nobody is a exception for searching files unless you don’t have a computer."
 categories: articles
 tags: [find, locate, files]
 image: